 "And swimming.
 A lot of swimming.
 It's physical; really Zen right?"~Brian Wilson

 "Vigorous physical exertion is an integral part of the Zen training."

 "The symbols of the Holy Spirit are wind and fire-wind which is masculine in its strength and feminine in its softness, and fire which is masculine in its brilliance and feminine in its warmth and volatility.
 Water, too, is associated with the Spirit as the agent through which it works, for "unless a man is born of water and the Spirit, he cannot enter into the kingdom of heaven."...The Holy Spirit is the breath of God's life, the flame of his glory, and the stream of his love."~Behold The Spirit (pg.
 173)

 In Brian Wilson's story for The BEAT (LLVS pg.
 68) Brian Gemini eats vegetables to get "some very out-of-sight vision of a very out-of-sight world."
 This is an "enlightening perception."

-is medicinal and is taken to keep our bodies in good health;
+"Fourthly, that this is medicinal and is taken to keep our bodies in good health;

 "The philosophy of food preparation in a Zen temple is encapsulated in the style of cooking called shojin ryori.
 This may be simply translated as 'vegetable cooking', but shojin ryori carries with it the idea of cooking for spiritual development and its purpose is to contribute to the physical, mental and spiritual health of the cook and those who partake of the food."~The Elements Of Zen, pub.1992.(pg.
 81)